 Related

-WASHINGTON—The Defense of Freedom Institute for Policy Studies (DFI) joined the legal battle today over the First Amendment rights of…
+WASHINGTON—Today, the Defense of Freedom Institute for Policy Studies (DFI) filed a civil rights complaint with the U.S. Department of…

-WASHINGTON—The Defense of Freedom Institute for Policy Studies (DFI) filed a lawsuit today against the U.S.
+WASHINGTON—Today, the Defense of Freedom Institute for Policy Studies (DFI) filed an amicus brief with the U.S.